Jeffrey-Ede/Miscellaneous/README.md

-# Teaching examples
+# Python Code

-This repository contains some of the examples I've used to teach python.
+This repository contains a bit of everything; stuff that doesn't belong elsewhere.
+It ranges from code examples I've written to teach python to advanced pieces of code I'm just playing around with.